 -

-Early detection can help achieve treatment goals better, preserve the appearance and function of the tongue or any, and prevent relapse as much as possible.
+Early detection can help achieve treatment goals better, preserve the appearance and function of the tongue or any, and

 -